 Well, I tried to go to sleep.
 For about an hour, I contemplated all sorts of juvenile, melodramatic actions I could take.
 Luckily after a ludicrous amount of time, I decided not to do any of them.
 I consider that a minor miracle.

 I don’t take any mature choices I make lightly.
 It’s almost as rare as seeing a unicorn run across a rainbow.

 I know.
 I know.
 Unicorn crossings are way more common.

 So I eventually drifted off to my typical fitful sleep and woke up concerned in the morning.
 I really suck at being mature but I knew I had to try my best because I got disproportionately upset and I felt bad and being a dick further would be a dick move obviously and I didn’t want to be a dick squared.
-I was already dick enough.
+That is too much dick.

 It’s hard being a dick.
 Especially an overthinking one.

 But I talked myself into being a brave little toaster and walked out into the common area to find some breakfast.
 I knew my buddy would materialize there soon so I took some deep breaths and silently repeated my mantra (credit: Saint Walker and D. G., dumbass extraordinaire): All Will Be Well.

 My buddy came out of his room and because he has a true heart he made a beeline to me and said a 4-word apology.
 I accepted with a 2-word reply.
 Then he trapped me in a kindly bear hug.
 And all was well.

 That’s pretty much historically how my male friends and I have made up.
 Sometimes it even takes fewer words.
 Sometimes even no words.